tschaub/mock-fs/readme.md

 const myData = mock.bypass(() => fs.readFileSync(realFilePath, 'utf-8'));
 ```

+If you pass an asynchronous function or a promise-returning function to `bypass()`, a promise will be returned.

 #### <a id='bypassasync'>Async Warning</a>

 Asynchronous calls are supported, however, they are not recommended as they could produce unintended consequences if